alversafa/chokepoint-bbs/README.md

 **NOTE:** The original dataset only has person ID and eye location annotations, which makes it incompatible with the task of visual face tracking.

+**NEW:** Also added the bounding box results of the trackers described in the paper so that comparisons can be done.
+There are two kinds of results: 1) Results where the trackers are not reinitialized after target loss (in the `not_reinit` folders) 2) Results where the trackers are reinitialized after complete target loss (in the `reinit` folders).
+It should be noted that these results do not contain the bounding boxes for the first frames in the sequences as they are only used for initializing the trackers.

 ## Citation